Today we’ve got a big fight on our hands, it’s Shopify Vs Etsy…

 Shopify allows and encourages the use of custom domains since these customized options are trustworthy, recognizable, and professional.

-Shopify make the process very easy, here is a guide for complete beginners.
+Shopify make the process very easy, here is a guide on Shopify for dummies and before you ask no I’m not saying you are a dummy, this is just something useful for complete beginners.

 Etsy doesn’t have these options – you don’t get a domain name since you will be selling on the Etsy marketplace.